CCreek96/docker-prune/README.md

 ```

 ### Docker compose
-To use docker-prune with docker-compose, you can use something similar to
+To use docker-prune with docker compose, you can use something similar to

 ```
 version: '3'